Skip to main content

 • HTTP Endpoint: Listens for BI event notifications at /slack.

-• Payload Processing: Extracts Slack channel ID, message text, and image data (rendered via dashboard variables) from incoming requests.
+• Payload Processing: Extracts Slack channel ID, message text, and image data (rendered via dashboard variables) from requests.

 • Slack API Integration: Sends messages and images using Slack’s APIs (chat.postMessage, files.getUploadURLExternal, etc.).